 In the spring and fall, the farming day starts at 8 am and ends at 6 pm.
 From June through mid-September, the farming day starts at 7 am and ends at 5:30 pm.
 Farmers’ market days are longer.
 Lunch breaks can be anywhere from 1/2 hour to 1 1/2 hours long.
 Apprentices train five days a week.
 Days off are Sunday and either Monday, Tuesday, or Wednesday.
 Once a month, you can train one six day week and take three days off in a row the following week.
 Fridays and Saturdays are not available off during harvest season.
 Vacations of more than three days off in a row are not available during harvest season.

-FarmsNOW offers students the opportunity to gain confidence and mastery in the following farm tasks over the course of two seasons at Persephone Farm:
+Students in the Apprenticehip Program have the opportunity to gain confidence and mastery in the following farm tasks over the course of two seasons at Persephone Farm:

 - Crop Seedings (greenhouse and field seedings)